IllustratedMan-code/SeniorProject/high_level_summary.md

 # Introduction
 This document creates a narritive of what has been done on the project thus far.
-This narritive structure is much more flexible than the assignments, allowing us to convey important details of the development process not covered by the assignments.
+This narrative structure is much more flexible than the assignments, allowing us to convey important details of the development process not covered by the assignments.
 # Semester 1 Summary
 ## Repo setup